jro31/jethro-codes/_articles/projects/blocks-falling.md

 export default useSettledBlock;
 ```

 Luckily, the only hook called in this hook, we have already been over.
-It just calls `useLiveBlockShape`, which you'll remember with a feeling of despondence returns the current `'live'` block.
+It just calls `useLiveBlockShape`, which you'll remember with a feeling of despondence, returns the current `'live'` block.

 So in this hook, `initialShape` is our current `'live'` block. `returnBlock` is the object that we're going to return.